canonical/ubuntu-security-documentation/docs/security-features/cpu/cpu-non-exec.rst

 In Samsung Netbooks (namely N140) use F2 to enter the BIOS, go to "Advanced", and set "EDB (Execute Disable Bit)" to "enabled".

-On Ubuntu 10.04 and later, you can check if your hardware is expected to have NX available by running the command:
+On Ubuntu 10.04 Lucid Lynx and later, you can check if your hardware is expected to have NX available by running the command:

 .. code-block:: shell